What is Sickle Cell Disease?

 Chronic pain management and complications:

 SCD entails recurrent painful crises that persist into older age, necessitating comprehensive pain management strategies.
-Addressing complications such as organ damage and immune dysfunction is paramount to enhancing quality of life for elderly individuals with SCD.
+Addressing complications such as organ damage and immune dysfunction is paramount to enhancing the quality of life for elderly individuals with SCD.

 Cognitive health considerations: